wrist mechanics online course featured image

 • Always use golf alignment sticks on the ground so you have an idea of what square looks like; this will avoid issues with incorrect aim, alignment, and setup.

-• Learn to fix the slice in your irons first; remember, the shorter the golf club, the easier it is to release it.
+• Learn to fix the slice in your irons first; remember, the shorter the golf club, the easier it is to square the face.

 • Practice fixing your slice on a consistent schedule, one quick session at the range probably didn’t eliminate your slice forever; keep working on the slice fix, as it can take a little while before this fix works out on the golf course.